-Some reviews have correctly picked up on the point that Brenton uses the past to make an analysis of the present.
-Like a Bertolt Brecht play, it does shows the conflict between theory and action, as individuals and parties debate the future of the sovereignty of parliament.
-"But the real pleasure lies in seeing a pivotal moment in English history presented with such fervent dramatic power."
+Some reviews have correctly picked up on the point that Brenton uses the past to analyse the present.
+Like a Bertolt Brecht play, it does shows the conflict between theory and action, as individuals and parties debate the future of the sovereignty of Parliament.
+As Michael Billington says "the real pleasure lies in seeing a pivotal moment in English history presented with such fervent dramatic power."

-The book like the play itself is demanding and it is very useful if not advisable to have at least a working knowledge of the civil in order to not only understand but enjoy the play.
-As one critic put it “if you do a bit of homework first, this is an evening that really grips."
+The book like the play itself is demanding, and it is advisable to have at least a working knowledge of the English revolution in order not only to understand but enjoy the play.
+As one critic put it "if you do a bit of homework first, this is an evening that grips."

-To my mind the play is historically accurate.
-It correctly portrays the differences that existed over the judicial murder of a king.
-Brenton is clear on the point that the killing of the king was a necessary step by the bourgeoisie to clear the way for its rule and establish a parliamentary democracy.
+The play is historically accurate and correctly portrays the differences that existed over the judicial murder of a king.
+Brenton is clear on the point that the killing of the King was a necessary step by the bourgeoisie to clear the way for its rule and establish a parliamentary democracy.

-One striking point is that the subject of the play the English civil war still creates enormous controversy and opinions which still generate heat even today.
-One reviewer described Cromwell as a “thundering hypocrite who claims to be an instrument of God's will, while craftily packing the commissioners who will pass sentence on the king with yes-men.
-Charles I, in contrast, is at least consistent in his belief that he is divinely appointed”
+It is clear from the reviews of the play that the historical controversy surrounding the English revolution still generates heat even today.
+One reviewer described Cromwell as a "thundering hypocrite who claims to be an instrument of God's will, while craftily packing the commissioners who will pass sentence on the King with yes-men.
+Charles I, in contrast, is at least consistent in his belief that he is divinely appointed."

 Perhaps the most important and historically significant part of the play is the meeting of the two main protagonists Cromwell and the King.
 The scene is invented as the two did not meet during the trial.
 Although they did meet once, before the Civil War.
 Cromwell was in a Parliamentary group that went to Charles with a petition.

-I am not against a counterfactual arguement or the use of artistic license.
-Schiller, used it to tremendous effect when he invented a meeting between Elizabeth I and Mary, Queen of Scots, Brenton adds a fictional scene in which Cromwell desperately tries to persuade Charles I to save his life.
+I am not against a counterfactual argument or the use of an artistic license.
+Friedrich Schiller, used it to tremendous effect when he invented a meeting between Elizabeth I and Mary, Queen of Scots, Brenton adds a fictional scene in which Cromwell desperately tries to persuade Charles Ist to save his life.

-On the Nick Hern Books website Howard Brenton wrote this piece entitled: A forgotten revolution – the historical context to 55 Days.
-Brenton “provides an insight into the pivotal, tumultuous historical background to the drama, and the men who embodied it… A LOST HISTORY.
-He goes on “recently I met a Frenchman in London and we fell to talking about the high drama of the climax of the French Revolution: the struggle between Danton and Robespierre.
-‘In this country you don’t remember you also had a revolution,’ he said, adding, rather waspishly, ‘and you don’t realise you still live with the consequences’.
+Brenton said "recently I met a Frenchman in London and we fell to talking about the high drama of the climax of the French Revolution: the struggle between Danton and Robespierre.
+'In this country, you don't remember you also had a revolution,' he said, adding, rather waspishly, 'and you don't realise you still live with the consequences'.

 Howard Brenton: A forgotten revolution – the historical context to 55 Dayshttp://nickhernbooksblog.com/2012/10/25/howard-brenton-a-forgotten-revolution-the-historical-context-to-55-days/